 I’m now active on the 4 metre 70MHz amateur band, monitoring 70.450MHz.
 It’s been twelve years since I was last on the band so I’m really enjoying it.
-My main rig is an Anytone AT5189 FM radio.
+My main rig was an Anytone AT5189 FM radio.
 However, I’m now using an Anytone AT588.
 My aerial is Sirio CX 4-68 vertical at 20 feet fed with RG8X coax.
 My QTH is Worthing, on the Sussex coast.
 Give me a call!

 Update – 9th October 2019.